Tutorial: Create a User VPN connection using Azure Virtual WAN

 - View your virtual WAN

 You have a virtual network that you want to connect to.
 Verify that none of the subnets of your on-premises networks overlap with the virtual networks that you want to connect to.
-To create a virtual network in the Azure portal, see the quickstart.
+To create a virtual network in the Azure portal, see the Quickstart article.

-Your virtual network does not have any virtual network gateways.
-If your virtual network has a gateway (either VPN or ExpressRoute), you must remove all gateways.
-This configuration requires that virtual networks are connected instead, to the Virtual WAN hub gateway.
+Your virtual network must not have any existing virtual network gateways.
+If your virtual network already has gateways (VPN or ExpressRoute), you must remove all of the gateways before proceeding.
+This configuration requires that virtual networks connect to the Virtual WAN hub gateway only.

-Obtain an IP address range for your hub region.
-The hub is a virtual network that is created and used by Virtual WAN.
-The address range that you specify for the hub cannot overlap with any of your existing virtual networks that you connect to.
-It also cannot overlap with your address ranges that you connect to on premises.
+A virtual hub is a virtual network that is created and used by Virtual WAN.
+It's the core of your Virtual WAN network in a region.
+Obtain an IP address range for your virtual hub region.
+The address range that you specify for the hub can't overlap with any of the existing virtual networks that you connect to.
+It also can't overlap with the on-premises address ranges that you connect to.
 If you are unfamiliar with the IP address ranges located in your on-premises network configuration, coordinate with someone who can provide those details for you.

 Create a virtual WAN